Applatix/playground-appstore/bugzilla/overview.md

 #### Motivation

-Showcase deploying Bugzilla backed by PostgreSQL an application on Applatix
+Showcase deploying Bugzilla backed by PostgreSQL on Applatix

 #### Configuration